sylsau/radiquotes/README.md

 	[...]

 ## Format of *quotes*
- Two '@'-separated fields, 1st is quote, 2nd is source.
+ Two `@`-separated fields, 1st is quote, 2nd is source.
  Must be formatted as follows:

 	{text1}@{author1}, {book1} [...]
 	{text2}@{author2}, {book2} [...]